 Through actions large and small, Poonam is committed to helping more women enter the field of risk.
 She represents Canada on Deloitte’s global Women in Leadership Council for Risk Advisory, with a goal to accelerate the development of women at all levels and, in particular, drive gender parity among leadership.

 And within the practices she manages, Poonam has found that actions such as blinding resumes during the initial screening process have helped promote greater diversity.
-Her team also works with an executive-level recruiter who focuses specifically on female leadership hires.
+Her team also works with an executive-level recruiter who focusses specifically on female leadership hires.

 “We believe having more women around the table will make us solve complex business problems more innovatively, more creatively,” Poonam says.
-“We believe it provides greater resilience in our workforce, bringing a combination of empathy, intellect, and compassion.”
+“We believe it provides greater resilience in our workforce, bringing a combination of empathy, intellect and compassion.”